 The Owenmore Estuary and the relatively minor Tullaghan Ferry mixed-stock fisheries formerly comprised the Tullaghan Bay mixed-stock fishery which operated until 2013.
 The operation of the Tullaghan Bay mixed-stock fishery was reviewed in 2012 and it was noted that the fisheries are mostly confined to the immediate vicinity of the Carrowmore/Owenmore and Owenduff river mouths with only a relatively small mixed-stock fishery in the bay (Ferry).
 Therefore, it was advised that it was more appropriate to apply a specific risk analysis for Owenmore Estuary (which exploits stocks from the Carrowmore and Owenmore rivers).
 This results in a higher requirement for spawners for this mixed-stock fishery than simply combining the CLs for the two contributory rivers which ensures a simultaneous attainment of CLs is required to advise this fishery to operate.
 As such the draft net and rod angling fisheries for the Owenmore and Carrowmore 1SW must be taken from this reduced surplus if available.
-In addition, a small TAC is assigned to the relatively minor Tullaghan Ferry mixed-stock fishery (which potentially exploits stocks from the Carrowmore/Owenmore and Ownduff rivers).
+In addition, a small Total Allowable Catch (TAC) is assigned to the relatively minor Tullaghan Ferry mixed-stock fishery (which potentially exploits stocks from the Carrowmore/Owenmore and Ownduff rivers).
 This TAC is allocated from a percentage of the Owenmore Estuary surplus and the Owenduff surplus when available.
 Neither the Owenmore Estuary or Tullaghan Ferry mixed-stock fishery was advised for operation until 2021 as one of the three contributary stocks, the Owenmore River, was below CL.
-As all three rivers were assessed as exceeding CL in 2023, both mixedstock fisheries are advised a suplus for operation.
-The Owenduff River has had a substantial surplus and a TAC has been allocated to the Owenduff Estuary since 2015.
+As all three rivers were assessed as exceeding CL in 2024, both mixed-stock fisheries are advised a surplus for operation.
+A TAC has been allocated to the Owenduff Estuary since 2015.

-The TEGOS advice for 2023 is that the Owenmore has a 1SW surplus of 434 fish while the Carrowmore has a 1SW surplus of 241 fish (Table 2).
-If a mixed-stock draft-net fishery is to operate in the Owenmore estuary in 2023, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
-The common estuary surplus advised for 1SW fish for the Owenmore estuary is 445 fish for 2023.
+The TEGOS advice for 2024 is that the Owenmore has a 1SW surplus of 388 fish while the Carrowmore has a 1SW surplus of 210 fish (Table 2).
+If a mixed-stock draft-net fishery is to operate in the Owenmore estuary in 2024, then a mixed-stock common estuary surplus applies which raises the CL for both rivers to ensure they simultaneously meet CL.
+The common estuary surplus advised for 1SW fish for the Owenmore estuary is 368 fish for 2024.
 This surplus applies to all relevant commercial and recreational fisheries operating in the Owenmore and Carrowmore rivers and Owenmore Estuary and can be allocated accordingly between them.
 The 2SW Carrowmore stock has a separate surplus.
 If the Tullaghan Ferry commercial fishery is operated, the TAC should be allocated in part from the 1SW Owenduff surplus and in part from the Common Estuary Owenmore surplus.